NelsonMN/NelsonMN/README.md

 # Hi there 👋🏻,

-🔭 I’m currently deepening my understanding of React
+🔭 I’m currently learning TypeScript and Redux

-🌱 I’m currently working on a Photo Tagging App
+🌱 I’m working on a Support Ticketing System

 📫 Reach out and connect with me on LinkedIn: https://www.linkedin.com/in/nelsonmieszkalski/